JaredArz/Stochastic_MTJ_Model/README.md

 and call `nerr, mz1, mz2, PI = config_verify(my_dev)`

 For nerr, mz1, mz2, returned -1 is an error and 0 is a success.
-Positive integers are warnings. for PI, 0 is success, -1 is PMA too strong, +1 is IMA too strong
+Positive integers are warnings. for PI, 0 is success, -1 is PMA too strong, +1 is IMA too strong.
+Note that if there was numerical error, a -1 will be returned for nerr and `None` for everything else.

 ## Scripts
 `mtj_dist_gen.py` is an example script using the MTJ to random numbers from exponential distribution.